Montag, 8. November 2010

 From 1873 on he produced dollshouses and other toys.

-When two years later the railway came to Marienberg the factory grew larger and larger.
+to Marienberg the factory grew larger and larger.

 They exported to England, France, the Netherlands, Scandinavia and America.